News & Insights

 A naturally occurring mineral substance, asbestos fibres are soft and flexible, resembling fabric or wool, and if inhaled can cause serious health problems.
 Since 2004 asbestos has been banned Australia wide.

 There are two types of asbestos; bonded and friable.
 Bonded or non friable asbestos products are made from a bonding compound, such as cement, mixed with a small proportion of asbestos.
 Bonded asbestos products contain tightly bound asbestos fibres and cannot be crumbled by hand pressure.
 This type of asbestos is considered low risk to people, as long as they are in good condition and remain undisturbed.

 Friable asbestos products are generally not solid and can be crumbled into a powdery texture with hand pressure.
 Friable asbestos products usually contain high levels of asbestos and pose a health risk to people living and working in the area.

-The new rental law reforms passed in the government last year to come into effect in July 2020, stipulate that landlords and property owners must disclose if the property has asbestos.
-As it’s not always possible to tell if a building contains asbestos materials, Jade Stock, a member of the investment team at Marshall White Property Management, recommends obtaining a thorough building report.
+The new rental law reforms passed in the government last year to come into effect in July 2020, stipulate that the property owners must disclose if the property has asbestos.
+As it’s not always possible to tell if a building contains asbestos materials, Jade Wilson, a member Marshall White’s Property Management department, recommends obtaining a thorough building report.